-Hi, my name is Ashleigh and I am the Client Relationship Manager.
-I have 10 years experience working within Higher Education and I lead the post 16 team in delivering off and on campus events to prospective students and promoting the University in regional and national areas across the UK, including our First Choice Progression Scheme.
+Hi, my name is Ashleigh and I am the Head of Post-16 Outreach and Recruitment Events.
+I have 10 years experience working within higher education and I lead the post 16 team in delivering off and on campus events to prospective students and promoting the University in regional and national areas across the UK, including our First Choice Progression Scheme.
 Our aim is to inspire students across the country into applying to the University of Sunderland.

-Hi, I’m Paul and I coordinate the University’s Returners to Learning Progression Scheme.
-I am passionate about providing guidance to adults as well as younger 6th Form and college students about their options within higher education.
-I have over 14 years experience of working in education and enjoy building links with local schools and colleges to help support and raise the aspirations of their students.
+Hi, I’m Paul and I coordinate student recruitment activity for schools and colleges outside of the North East region.
+I am passionate about providing guidance to adults as well as younger sixth form and college students about their options in higher education.
+I have over 14 years' experience of working in education and enjoy building links with local schools and colleges to help support and raise the aspirations of their students.

 Hi, I’m Nikki and my role includes planning and delivering on-campus visits for schools and colleges, Summer Schools and Open Days.
 I work with a number of schools and colleges across the region and I am passionate that every person is given the opportunity to realise their potential and fulfil their future aspirations.
 If you would like to know more about what the University of Sunderland can offer you, please get in touch.